-The Museum is open, with new safety measures in place.
+The Museum is open, with these guidelines in place.

 Daily: 10am to 5pm